-2. Sigma Theta Tau International
+Sigma Theta Tau International

-Sigma Honor Society of Nursing, is dedicated to improving the health of people worldwide through increasing the scientific base of nursing practice.
-Sigma's members are nursing scholars committed to the pursuit of excellence in clinical practice, education, research and leadership.
+Sigma Theta Tau International, Honor Society of Nursing, is dedicated to improving the health of people worldwide through increasing the scientific base of nursing practice.
+Its members are nursing scholars committed to the pursuit of excellence in clinical practice, education, research and leadership.

-Sigma's philosophy of membership eligibility is based upon the purposes of the Society.
+Sigma Theta Tau International's philosophy of membership eligibility is based upon the purposes of the Society.
 Awarding membership recognizes, encourages and actively supports nursing excellence and scholarship by advancing professional development, scholarly pursuit, leadership, creativity and commitment to nursing.
 Undergraduate nursing students who have completed one-half of their nursing curriculum, have achieved at least a 3.0 GPA, are ranked in the upper one-third of their graduating class, and meet the expectation of academic integrity, may qualify for membership.

 Xi Kappa-at-Large is the local chapter of Sigma Theta Tau International.
-NDSU, University of Jamestown, Concordia College, Minnesota State University Moorhead, and Mayville State University sponsor the Xi Kappa at Large chapter of Sigma.
+NDSU, Jamestown College, Concordia College, Mayville State University, and Minnesota State University, sponsor Xi Kappa Chapter.

-3. College of Health and Human Sciences Ambassadors
+College of Health & Human Sciences Ambassadors

-The College of Health and Human Sciences Ambassadors is a selective student organization of 25-30 members (8 members at Bismarck site) that represents each of the departments within the College.
+The College of Health Professions Ambassadors is a selective student organization of 25-30 members that represents each of the departments within the College.
 Members from many of the programs within each department as well as the different stages of the programs ranging from pre-professional to graduate students are included in the organization.

-The members of this student organization serve an essential role in the College of Health and Human Sciences.
-This group of students works to promote the college through involvement in a variety of events, including: campus tours for prospective students interested in the majors within the College, homecoming tours for alumni, the white coat ceremony, the nurse pinning ceremony, and a host of other events for prospective students, current students, and alumni.
-The College of Health and Human Sciences recognizes the valuable role of alumni and students in the recruitment, application, and enrollment process by sharing their positive experiences and advice with prospective students.
+The members of this student organization serve an essential role in the College of Health & Human Sciences.
+This group of students works to promote the College through involvement in a variety of events, including: campus tours for prospective students interested in the majors within the College, homecoming tours for alumni, the white coat ceremony, the nurse pinning ceremony, and a host of other events for prospective students, current students, and alumni.
+The College of Health & Human Sciences recognizes the valuable role of alumni and students in the recruitment, application, and enrollment process by sharing their positive experiences and advice with prospective students.